Navigating the complexities of financial planning when living in or moving between Canada and the United States can be challenging.

 How does one select the best financial advisor for cross border retirement planning?

-When choosing the best advisor for cross-border retirement planning, I recommend checking for relevant credentials and experience in international finance.
-Client testimonials can be very insightful and reveal the advisor’s ability to handle specific cross-border issues.
-It’s important to ensure the advisor understands both Canadian and U.S. regulations, given their impact on retirement planning.
+When choosing the best advisor for cross-border retirement planning, I recommend checking for relevant credentials and experience in cross-border planning.
+Relevant experience is vital and increases the advisor’s ability to handle specific cross-border issues.
+It’s important to ensure the advisor understands both Canadian and U.S. regulations, given their impact on financial planning, tax planning, retirement planning, estate planning, and international investment management.

 What should one expect in terms of costs when engaging with a cross border financial advisor in Canada?